10 Best Password Managers for Mac in 2024 + Coupons

 Testing Methodology: Comparison & Ranking Criteria

 To rate these password managers for Mac and ensure they offer top-tier protection, I employed our rigorous testing methodology that involved real-life testing scenarios.
-The criteria focused on essential features such as security measures, ease of use, cross-platform compatibility, additional features, customization options, regular updates, and customer support.
 Here are the specifics:

-• I chose products that are built with advanced security measures.
-The safety of your passwords and data should be a top priority.
-I looked for password managers that offer robust encryption (AES 256-bit or comparable), adhere to zero-knowledge policies, and are compatible with a range of 2FA methods, such as biometric scanning, TOTP (temporary one-time password) generators, or USB tokens.
-An example of a product that meets these standards is 1Password, which provides top-tier security and performs really well.
+• I assessed each password manager’s security measures.
+I looked for password managers that offer robust encryption (AES 256-bit or comparable), adhere to zero-knowledge policies, and are compatible with a range of 2FA methods such as biometric scanning, TOTP (temporary one-time password) generators, or USB tokens.

 • I picked password managers that are updated regularly.
 I chose password managers that prioritize security through regular updates and independent audits.
 This ensures strong defense against emerging threats and maintains the integrity of your data.

 • I chose password managers with good customer support.
-Opting for password managers with excellent customer support, including live chat and email, and vibrant community forums, is crucial.
 These resources are invaluable for troubleshooting and leveraging the full potential of your password manager.
 Dashlane, for example, provides a deep knowledge base, live chat, email support, and Reddit support.

 What Is the Best Password Manager for Safari?